French Animals Vocabulary: Complete Guide to Animal Names With Pronunciation Audio

 Mythical and imaginary animals

-While you're building your animal vocabulary, you might as well learn the mythical creatures too.
+While you're building your vocabulary of animal names in French, you might as well learn the mythical creatures too.
 These show up in fantasy books, games, and cultural references.

 Mythical animals: